 Divorce Financial Planning Tips

 - No matter what happens with your marriage, it may make sense to get help from a financial advisor.
-Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - After a divorce, you may want to rethink the “rent vs. own” question when it comes to your residence.
 SmartAsset’s free rent or buy calculator can help you make the right decision.